Obtaining Transaction Authorization

 Rollover Contributions into the 403(b) Plan: A participant withdraws the funds from a qualified retirement plan (IRA, PERS, 457(b), 401(k), etc.) account and directs the payment into a 403(b) account sponsored by his/her Employer.
 Note: The account may remain with the same Vendor (referred to as an internal rollover) or it may be moved to another Vendor.

-Requirements: The receiving vendor must be a vendor that is eligible to receive exchange and transfers in the employer’s plan.
+Requirements: The participant must be a current employee.
+The receiving vendor must be a vendor that is eligible to receive exchange and transfers in the employer’s plan.

 Employee Elective Deferrals (via Salary Reduction): An employee establishes a 403(b) account then begins making contributions by requesting part of their salary be deferred to the account by reducing their pre-tax salary by an elected amount.